 This meta description includes two offers, free shipping and free returns:

-By creating and implementing better meta descriptions, you’ll find traffic to your ecommerce website on the rise.
-When you combine the tips above with a trial and error strategy, there’s no reason you can’t have the most effective meta descriptions in your industry.
+When you combine best practice tips with a trial and error strategy, there’s no reason you can’t have the most effective meta descriptions in your industry.